-Timeslot tickets are available to book online for visits from 12th April to 16th May (inclusive).
+Timeslot tickets for visits to the museum will be available to book online here from 10am on Wednesday, 7th April, initially for visits from 12th April to 16th May (inclusive).
 ALL visitors will need to pre-book an entry timeslot online in advance of their visit, including Friends of Beamish members and Beamish Unlimited Pass holders.

 Visitors will be able to take a stroll around the museum grounds and enjoy takeaway food and drink, including from Davy’s fish and chip shop, Herron’s Bakery and Jubilee Confectioners.
 Under Step 2 rules, we aren’t yet able to open our indoor attractions and exhibits or run transport (excluding the wheelchair accessible bus, operating on an on-call basis for those who require this service).

 Please see our Visitor Information Guide, including map, click here